5jt/dyalog-cookbook/manuscript/09-Documentation.md

 Unless you are writing a tool or components for other developers to use, all software is operated through a graphical user interface.
 Users know the common conventions of UIs in various contexts.
 The standard for UIs is relatively demanding.

 If you know what the application is for, it should be obvious how to use its basic features.
 The application might help you with wizards (dialogue sequences) to accomplish complex tasks.
 A user might supplement this by consulting what the Help menu offers.
 She might search the Web for advice.
-The last thing she is likely to do is go looking for a printed manual.
+The last thing she is likely to do is to go looking for a printed manual.

 We’ll come in a later chapter to how to offer online help from a Help menu.
 For now, we mention Help to exclude it from what we mean by _documentation_.

 ## A description of what the application does

 This is a useful thing to have, perhaps as a sales document.
-One or two pages suffices.
+One or two pages suffice.
 Including limitations is important: files in certain formats, up to certain sizes.
 Perhaps a list of Frequently Asked Questions [^faq] and their answers.

 Beyond that, you have the formal tests.
 This is what you _know_ the system does.
 It passes its tests.
 Especially if you’re supporting your application on multiple versions of Windows, you’ll want those tests to be extensive.